Phone: 0161 214 1500

 Health and Safety

 David represents companies and directors in complex proceedings involving fatalities arising out of breaches of health and safety regulations.
-David’s clients include professionals at risk of corporate manslaughter liability.
+David’s clients include professionals at risk of corporate manslaughter liability or gross negligence manslaughter.
 He frequently advises on the Health and Safety at Work Act and potential liability and where it may fall under the Sentencing Council Guidelines.

-- Represented company where operative lost fingers on a rotating saw
+- Represented company where operative lost fingers on rotating saw

 - Denbigh County Council v DS Ltd. Representing MD and his company regarding a fatal explosion of split wheel rims